At least 23 people killed in nightclub fire in India’s Goa

 - list 3 of 3Temple stampede in India’s Andhra Pradesh kills at least 9

-Several tourists and many kitchen workers were killed in the blaze, according to Chief Minister Pramod Sawant.
+Several tourists and many kitchen workers were killed in the blaze, said Chief Minister Pramod Sawant.

 “Today is a very painful day for all of us in Goa.
 A major fire incident at Arpora has taken the lives of 23 people,” Sawant wrote on X.